 - sea salt and pepper to taste

-- 1 - 2 tbsp finely chopped cilantro
+- 1 - 2 tablespoon finely chopped cilantro

-- 1 or 2 green onions, or fresh herbs, finely chopped
+- 1 - 2 green onions, or fresh herbs, finely chopped

 - sea salt and pepper, to taste

 OR Spanish Style Cauliflower Rice

 - 1 clove garlic, finely minced